esl family lesson plan

 • Are you married?

-4. Get Students to Describe Their Family Members
+4. Describing Family Members

 You can delve into some more detailed ways to talk about family members by discussing their looks and personalities.
 There are a lot of words to cover here, so start by brainstorming some vocabulary words together to get your students thinking about descriptive adjectives too.